snaphuman/AirQuality/README.md

 ```
 Copy the transaction hash and go to https://testnet.explorer.aepps.com

-Paste it in the input search an verify the information.
+Paste it in the input search and verify the information.

 ### Customize configuration